Yesterday, we tackled how the meaning of “temptation” is best captured by the word “tested.”

 How do we reconcile all of this?
 Would it have been better for God not to create life on earth to avoid suffering and evil?

+C.S.
+Lewis saw the beauty of freewill and of course the evil it can create.
 The presence of evil is a byproduct of imperfect humanity wanting to run the show.

 We will keep diving into these big questions throughout the week.
 As well, we will take a look at God’s definitive answer to evil.